nya0o0/hack-2-shell/assignment.md

 First, I used `man curl` to find the using method of the `curl` command.
 I found that a `-O` option is needed to save the file with the same name as in the URL.
 Therefore, I used `curl` command with the `-O` option to download the two files.
 Then, I use `ls` command to confirm that the file has been saved.

 Second, I read the man page of the `zless` and `less` commands.
 The `less` command is used to view the contents of a file.
 It does not have to read the entire input file before starting, so I may start faster than text editors when handling large files.
 Compared to the `less` command, the `zless` command can be used to view compressed or plain text files.
 Therefore, I decided to use `less` to view the `iris-data-dirty.csv` file and use `zless` to view the `test.fastq.gz file`.
+However, when I viewed the file content, It showed a error message `301 Moved Permanently`.
+I read the mannule of `curl` command again and a -L option needed for the sitution that the server reports that the requested page has moved to a different location.
+Therefore, I re-downloaded the files with `curl -L -O` command and view them again, this time the files looked correct.

 Third, I read the man page of the `head` command.
 I found that I need to use the `-n 5` description to set it to read the first 5 lines of the file.